Mixed Text Recognition with Efficient Parameter Fine-Tuning and Transformer: Approach

-\paragraph{DoRA} DoRA builds upon LoRA technology.
-During fine-tuning, DoRA decomposes the pre-trained weight into two components: a magnitude vector $\mathbf{u} \in \mathbb{R}^{1 \times n}$ vector and a direction matrix $V \in \mathbb{R}^{m \times n}$ matrix.It then leverages LoRA for efficient directional updates.
-This allows the incremental update to be expressed as:
+\textbf{DoRA.} DoRA builds upon LoRA technology by decomposing the pre-trained weights into two components during fine-tuning: a magnitude vector $\mathbf{u} \in \mathbb{R}^{1 \times n}$ and a direction matrix $V \in \mathbb{R}^{m \times n}$.
+LoRA is then utilized for efficient directional updates, allowing the incremental update to be expressed as:

-Notably, the magnitude vector continues to utilize the original $\|W_0\|_c$ obtained from the pre-trained weight decomposition, where $\|\cdot\|_c$ denotes column-wise normalization.
+Notably, the magnitude vector continues to use the original $|W_0|_c$ obtained from the pre-trained weight decomposition, where $|\cdot|_c$ denotes column-wise normalization.
+DoRA specifically targets the weight matrices in the multi-head attention mechanism of each Transformer encoder block.

-DoRA specifically targets the weight matrix of the multi-head attention mechanism within each Transformer encoder block.
-The updates of query, key and value in the self-attention mechanism are as follows: An update of $\Delta W$ essentially corresponds to an update of the low-rank matrices $A$ and $B$ within $\Delta V$.From a gradient perspective, we have: